login-securite/lsassy/cme/README.md

-            TMP_DIR             Path where process dump should be saved on target system (default: C:\\Windows\\Temp\\) SHARE               Share to upload procdump and dump lsass (default: C$) PROCDUMP_PATH       Path where procdump.exe is on your system (default: /tmp/) PROCDUMP_EXE_NAME   Name of the procdump executable (default: procdump.exe) REMOTE_LSASS_DUMP   Name of the remote lsass dump (default: tmp.dmp) BLOODHOUND          Enable Bloodhound integration (default: false)
+            TMP_DIR             Path where process dump should be saved on target system (default: C:\\Windows\\Temp\\) SHARE               Share to upload procdump and dump lsass (default: C$) PROCDUMP_PATH       Path to procdump on attacker host.
+If this is not set, "rundll32" method is used REMOTE_LSASS_DUMP   Name of the remote lsass dump (default: tmp.dmp) BLOODHOUND          Enable Bloodhound integration (default: false)
             NEO4JURI            URI for Neo4j database (default: 127.0.0.1)